 Tell us about the Extra Life marathons.

-The official game day for Extra Life for this year is November 5th.
-Because that is Daylight Savings, that means the gaming charity marathon is 25 hours instead of 24….woo.
+The official game day for Extra Life is the first Saturday in November.
 The coolest thing about Extra Life, though, is that there is no ONE event for it and there is no ONE place you have to go.
 Most participants do their marathons from the comfort of their homes with friends locally or online.
 Many people stream their gaming, but it is not a requirement.
-Not everyone can do November 5th, so some people do it on a different day…or split it up into multiple days.
+Not everyone can do that first Saturday, so some people do it on a different day…or split it up into multiple days.
 It’s whatever you want to commit yourself to.

 Though there is no official single Extra Life event, many local game stores stay open for 24 hours for game day to allow a safe place for people to game.
 There are often little LANs all over Kansas City as well, where gaming groups play together.
 As a Guild, we are not allowed to and have not done an official event for Extra Life, though many of us are friends and do our marathons together.
 That’s the best part about Extra Life: they make it as easy as possible to sign up and make the event your own.

 Tell us about a memorable moment at one of the marathons.

 At my first marathon, eight of us sat down and played a very, very long board game.
 We spent about eight hours playing Arkham Horror ‑ about three hours of figuring out how to play it, and five hours of playing it incorrectly.

 What has been the response to what your organization offers?
 What local KC gaming groups are involved?